 You will be enrolled automatically in Original Medicare Parts A and B if:

-You have Lou Gehrig’s disease (Amyotrophic Lateral Sclerosis, or ALS) and start getting disability
+- You have Lou Gehrig’s disease (Amyotrophic Lateral Sclerosis, or ALS) and start getting disability benefits.

 You will get your Medicare card in the mail a few months before your 65th birthday or before your 25th month of getting disability benefits.
 You’ll get it immediately if you have ALS.